EzeArinze/Group-4-frontend-footer/README.md

 # Footer Component

-The Footer component serves as a navigation and interaction element at the bottom of the application.
-It incorporates React icons to enhance visual appeal and provides clickable functionality for users.
+The Footer component work's as navigation with React icons to enhance visual appeal and clickable functionality, improving user experience.

 # Introduction

-The Footer component is designed to be a reusable UI element that provides essential navigation links and interaction options to users at the bottom of the application.
+The Footer component is designed to be a reusable component that provides essential navigation links and interaction options to users at the bottom of the application.
 It utilizes React Router for seamless navigation between different sections of the app and integrates Font Awesome icons for visual representation.

-## Installation of the necessary dependencies:
+For our icons and link (navigation link for the footer), we need to install two dependencies, After installation then we import then into our component

+### install

 - npm install react-router-dom
 - npm install react-icons

+### Import

+- import React from 'react';
+- import Footer from './Footer';

 ## Importing the Footer component into your project: